alheka/seventimeapi/source/includes/_Customers.md

 }
 ```

-This endpoint creates a specific customer.
+This endpoint creates a customer.

 ### HTTP Request